Will Filing For Bankruptcy Ruin Your Credit Score?

 - Check your credit reports regularly to make sure there are no errors.

-- Ask that your payments be reported to the credit bureaus.
+- Ask that your utility or rent payments be reported to the credit bureaus.

 In time, credit companies will see you are a responsible borrower and will offer you further credit opportunities.
 By responsibly taking advantage of such offers, you can continue to build a positive credit history.